Mydayis for the Treatment of Attention Deficit Hyperactivity Disorder, United States of America

 ADHD causes and symptoms

 ADHD is a brain ailment that hinders functioning or development.
 Common symptoms include inattention, hyperactivity, and restlessness.
-The symptoms can begin in childhood and can sustain through adolescence and adulthood.
+These can begin in childhood and can sustain through adolescence and adulthood.

-The disorder is more commonly found in boys than girls.
+The disorder is more commonly found in males than females.
 It is estimated that approximately 10.5 million adults in the US are affected by ADHD.

 Mydayis's mechanism of action

 Mydayis comprises mixed salts of amphetamine (d-amphetamine and l-amphetamine), which is a CNS stimulant.
-The drug includes three different types of drug-releasing beads, including one immediate release and two delayed release beads.
+The drug includes three different types of drug-releasing beads, including one immediate release and two delayed release.

 Mydayis restrains the re-uptake of norepinephrine and dopamine into the presynaptic neuron, increasing their release into the extraneuronal space.